bhelfert/gilded-rose-solutions/using-inheritance-and-sophisticated-itemsreceipt/README.md

 * ItemsReceipt and Sortiment are now decoupled

 Some disadvantages:
-* Addtional complexity (Strategy pattern, usage of Reflection, additional libraries, mock tests) does not pay-off for such a small project -> approx. +63% LOC!
+* Additional complexity (Strategy pattern, usage of Reflection, additional libraries, mock tests) does not pay-off for such a small project -> approx. +63% LOC!
-* Inheritance with tight coupling - not nice
+* Implementation inheritance violates encapsulation
-* Logic scattered across inheritance hierarchy / item types --> unbalanced, asymmetric
+* Logic scattered across inheritance hierarchy / item types --> unbalanced, asymmetric; see e.g. hasMinQuality() / decreaseQuality() in StandardItem
 * Getter methods in production code exist only for testing purposes